Qing-Lu/torch/Windows.md

 #### Torch

-The instructions assume that LuaJIT + LuaRocks was installed to X:\torch\install and LAPACK was installed to X:\lapack.
+The instructions assume that LuaJIT + LuaRocks was installed to X:\torch\install and LAPACK was installed to X:\torch\lapack.
 Substitute paths accordingly.

 Create the file X:\torch\install\cmake.cmd and add the following content: